kotlin-hands-on/hands-on/Introduction to Coroutines/08_Channels.md

 # Channels

-Writing the code with shared mutable state is known to be non-trivial and error-prone (even in this tutorial we had a chance to encounter that while implementing the solution using callbacks).
+Writing the code with the shared mutable state is known to be non-trivial and error-prone (even in this tutorial we had a chance to encounter that while implementing the solution using callbacks).
 Sharing information by communication instead of sharing information using the common mutable state tries to simplify that.
 Coroutines can communicate with each other via _channels_.

-Channels are communication primitives that allow to pass data between different coroutines.
+Channels are communication primitives that allow passing data between different coroutines.
 One coroutine can _send_ some information to a channel, while the other one can _receive_ this information from it:

 ![](./assets/8-channels/UsingChannel.png)

-We often call a coroutine that sends (produces) information a producer, and a coroutine that receives (consumes) information a consumer.
+We often call a coroutine that sends (produces) information a producer, and a coroutine that receives (consumes) information – a consumer.
 When needed, many coroutines can send information to the same channel, and many can receive information from it:

 ![](./assets/8-channels/UsingChannelManyCoroutines.png)

-Note that when many coroutines receive information from the same channel, each element is handled only once by one of the consumers; and handling means removing this element from the channel.
+Note that when many coroutines receive information from the same channel, each element is handled only once by one of the consumers; and handling automatically means removing this element from the channel.

-You can think of an analogy between a channel and a collection of elements (the direct analogue would be a queue: elements are added to the one end and received from the another).
+You can think of an analogy between a channel and a collection of elements (the direct analog would be a queue: elements are added to the one end and received from the another).
-However, there's an important difference: unlike collections, even their synchronized versions, channel can _suspend_ `send` and `receive` operations.
+However, there's an important difference: unlike collections, even their synchronized versions, a channel can _suspend_ `send` and `receive` operations.
-That happens when the channel is empty or full (the channel's size might be constrained and then it can get full).
+That happens when the channel is empty or full (the channel's size might be constrained, and then it can get full).

 `Channel` is represented via three different interfaces: `SendChannel`, `ReceiveChannel`, and `Channel` which extends the first two.